wernerfred/docker-mailserver/docs/content/config/security/ssl.md

 ### Caddy

 If you are using Caddy to renew your certificates, please note that only RSA certificates work.
-Read [issue 1440](https://github.com/tomav/docker-mailserver/issues/1440) for details.
+Read [#1440][github-issue-1440] for details.
 In short for Caddy v1 the Caddyfile should look something like:

 ```
 https://mail.domain.com {